-Fried zucchini slices, one of the easiest and most delicious ways of enjoying zucchini in summer.
+Pan fried zucchini slices, one of the easiest and most delicious ways of enjoying zucchini in summer.

-I could not call this a recipe that it is only typical for the South of the country – Oltenia, which is the focus point for this two weeks’ series, but I chose to feature it here because for some reason I always relate those Romanian yellow-greenish zucchini with the South of the country and from what I have noticed lately, while searching for ideas for this series, the people of Oltenia do seem to eat more zucchini than the rest of the country.
+I could not call this a recipe that it is only typical for the South of Romania – Oltenia, which is the focus point for this two weeks’ series, but I chose to feature it here because for some reason I always relate those Romanian yellow-greenish zucchini with the South of the country and from what I have noticed lately, while searching for ideas for this series, the people of Oltenia do seem to eat more zucchini than the rest of the country.

 This fried zucchini recipe is something my grandmother used to make at least 2 or 3 times every summer.
 It is quick, it only needs four ingredients and it is a very cheap recipe, if the zucchini are in season this will probably not cost you more than 1 or 2 Euros for the whole batch.

 I am glad that people are finally starting to realize that what makes us ill is not the natural fat, which we have been consuming for thousands of years, but the processed, unnatural things like shortening and margarine, which have been pushed so high only in order to get a small amount of people a very large amount of money at the cost of millions of people’s health and eventually lives.
 It might sound a bit radical, but I truly believe it!

+- Slice the zucchini in slices about ½ cm/ 0.2 inches thick.
 My grandmother used to thinly peel the zucchini.
 I am not sure if that was necessary because the typical Romanian zucchini have a tougher skin, however, I never peel them when using the regular green or Italian zucchini I buy in Germany, I find their skin pretty soft and it never bothered me in any kind of dish.
 So it is up to you, if you peel your zucchini or not.

-Spread some cream cheese, mayonnaise, hummus or chili sauce on a slice of bread, add the zucchini slices sprinkled with some salt and top with a slice of cheese, either feta again or Gouda or cheddar.
+Spread some cream cheese, mayonnaise, hummus or chili sauce on a slice of bread, add the fried zucchini slices, sprinkle with salt and top with a slice of cheese, either feta, Gouda or cheddar.
 Leave it as an open sandwich or place another slice of bread on top.
 Absolutely delicious!

 - 2 medium zucchini